Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Introduction

+In gravitational theories, the search for topological defect solutions is natural since topology and geometry themselves become dynamical.
+From objects such as magnetic monopoles, cosmic strings, and domain walls \cite{Kibble:1976sj,Vilenkin:1984ib,Hanany:2005bq} to various solitonic solutions in gravity, e.g., the Taub-NUT spacetime \cite{Taub:1950ez,Newman:1963yy} and the Eguchi-Hanson instanton \cite{Eguchi:1978xp}, these solutions have attracted attention due to their stability and their role as generalizations of familiar gravitational objects.
+They find applications in early universe cosmology \cite{Kibble:1976sj,Vilenkin:1984ib}, in quantum gravity \cite{Ashtekar:1997yu,Maldacena:2001xj}, topological phases \cite{volovik2003universe,Teo-Hughes-2017}, and in holography \cite{Li:2021jqk}, among other areas.

+In particular, just as dislocations and disclinations in crystals are described by torsion and curvature, respectively, gravitational theories with torsion can support localized and topologically nontrivial configurations.
+These defects may be regarded as the gravitational analogues of dislocations or vortices.
+Within this framework, one can use the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:2002tv,Witten:1998qj} to model topologically stable dislocations in condensed matter, by mapping asymptotically AdS bulk solutions with gravitational defects to holographic lattice distortions on the boundary.

+To construct such models, it is useful to focus on gravitational theories where topological structures play a central role.
+A natural choice in this sense is Einstein–Gauss–Bonnet AdS gravity at the Chern–Simons (CS) point, known as Chern–Simons AdS gravity in five dimensions, since it is topological by construction.
+In this theory, the action takes the form of a Chern–Simons functional for the AdS group, and solutions with nontrivial topological charge (arising from the homotopy of the gauge connection) are expected and often more natural than in Einstein gravity.

-Dislocations, the crystal-lattice defects associated with the discrete translational lattice symmetry, play a special role in WSMs as they can realize chiral anomaly \cite{Bulmash2015,Zubkov2015,Hiroaki2016,chernodub2017,Zemin2017,Zemin2019,chu2023chiral}, and probe the monopole charge \cite{SotoPRR2020}.
-Furthermore, in the continuum elastic theory dislocations correspond to a torsion field, with their topological charge, the Burgers vector, being the deficiency or excess translation on the lattice, representing a point-like source of the torsion \cite{kleinert1989gauge}.
+Since the role of torsion in gravity closely parallels its role in condensed matter systems, it is instructive to review how dislocations are understood in the latter.
+In condensed matter physics, dislocations are the crystal-lattice defects associated with the discrete translational lattice symmetry.
+In the continuum elastic theory dislocations correspond to a torsion field, with their topological charge, the Burgers vector, being the deficiency or excess translation on the lattice, representing a point-like source of the torsion \cite{kleinert1989gauge}.
 Therefore, a single dislocation may be thought of as the ``torsional vortex'' with the topological charge given by the Burgers vector.
 More precisely, the flux of the torsion field in the continuum elastic theory yields the Burgers vector of the dislocation defect, since the Burgers vector and torsion represent obstructions to the perfect translational periodic order in the corresponding discrete and continuum medium, respectively.
-These features, particularly the relationship between the dislocation and the anomaly, motivate the second guiding principle of our construction: a dislocation in the bulk gravitational theory being represented in terms of the torsional field.
+These features motivate a dislocation in the bulk gravitational theory being represented in terms of the torsional field.